linear-b/gitstream/docs/examples.md

 With gitStream you can define your sensitive areas, set reviewers, while allowing faster merge time for non-sensitive changes.

-The `nope` filter is used to make sure no change is in a senstive file.
+The `nope` filter is used to make sure no change is in a sensitive file.

 !!! tip